AaronL1011/Assignments/Term_3_Workbook/README.md

 _Outline a standard high level structure for a MERN stack application and explain the components_

-A standard MERN stack application implements four technologies to create responsive and quick web applicaitons.
+A standard MERN stack application implements four technologies to create responsive and quick web applications.
 MongoDB is the database solution, Express.js is the api/web framework, React is used for responsive front-end design, and Node.js is the javascript package manager that ties it all together.

 - MongoDB: MongoDB is a NoSQL database that uses JSON strings to store and retrieve data for a web-application.
 This allows our applications to have persistent data for each object in our system, such as Users, Profiles, Posts, Likes, Comments etc. Javascript Objects are converted into a JSON string for storage, and once needed again, parsed back into a regular Javascript Object.
 - Express.js: A web application framework similar to the likes of Ruby on Rails.
 Built for Node.js, it allows for the interaction of models and routes within an application.
 Express helps to organise your application into an MVC structure and is the backbone of any logic being performed.